 Why study biblical studies at Taylor?

 At Taylor, we seek to prepare you for your next four years.
 We are looking at the impact you can make for God’s kingdom in your next 40+ years.
-U.S. News and World Report has ranked Taylor as Midwest’s #1 regional college for the last eight years, stressing our emphasis on teaching.
-In our Biblical Studies department, this is evident with the focus our faculty places on helping you develop your critical thinking skills as you strengthen your faith.
+In our Biblical Studies department, this is emphasized by the focus our faculty places on helping you develop your critical thinking skills as you strengthen your faith.

 Dr. Michael Harbin, a retired Captain in the U.S. Navy, is Chair of the Biblical Studies, Christian Education Ministries, and Philosophy departments.
 Here he answers frequently asked questions about Biblical Studies.
 Don’t see an answer to your question?
 Contact Dr. Harbin today or come for a visit!